dechamps/FlexASIO/CONFIGURATION.md

 # PortAudioDevices program.
 device = "Speakers (Realtek High Definition Audio)"

+# Open the hardware output device with 6 channels.
+This is only required if you
+# are unhappy with the default channel count.
+channels = 6

 # Set the output to WASAPI Exclusive Mode.
 wasapiExclusiveMode = true
 ```